 RSV immunization is also recommended to protect infants against RSV infection and severe disease.
 Without immunization, almost all children by age two will develop an RSV infection which even in healthy infants and children too often causes difficulty breathing and hospitalizations.
 Highly effective RSV immunization is recommended for newborns and infants as well as pregnant persons, as this will provide protection to the newborn at birth.

+COVID-19, flu, and RSV vaccines can be given during the same visit, simplifying the process of staying up to date with CDC recommendations.
+There is no minimum waiting period between vaccines.
+For those who are sick, best to wait until full recovery before getting vaccinated.
 Vaccination providers in Hawaiʻi have already begun receiving the updated vaccines.
 However, not all providers will have vaccines available at the same time, as shipping timeframes will vary between manufacturers, vaccine distributors, vaccine formulations, and provider locations.
 Give providers time to ensure vaccines are received in good condition, stored properly, and inventoried in their systems, in order to properly administer and document the vaccination of patients.
 Contact vaccination provider for availability of the updated 2024-2025 vaccines.

 The statement from state Department of Health says, "Getting immunized is one of several ways to protect your health and your 'ohana from respiratory viruses.
 Vaccinations are also essential in preventing widespread outbreaks and reducing the burden on healthcare systems.
 You can help prevent the spread of respiratory diseases such as COVID-19, flu, and RSV by staying home when sick, practicing good hygiene, taking steps for cleaner air, and wearing a mask.
 Please contact your health care provider or local pharmacy if you have questions, to determine vaccine availability, and to schedule a vaccination visit."